Energy efficiency strategy which is effective will result in ongoing energy savings. But does this start in the meeting room? Or in the plant room?

 Quick wins are important, and many of the sites that I have worked with to achieve large savings over time used early quick wins to secure organisational support for the energy efficiency program.

 In the plant room you might also identify some opportunities to get large savings through equipment upgrades.
+Getting such quick wins is great energy efficiency strategy!
+The savings achieved can foster greater organisational commitment and willingness to spend on energy efficiency upgrades.

 The case for the meeting room

 Decisions to invest time and money require organisational support, and you win this support in the meeting room and with conversations.
 Top level management needs to be behind it.
 Organisations that are effective in reducing their energy use get support from across the organisation, and operating in an energy efficient way, whilst continually looking for opportunities to cut energy use, becomes part of business as usual.
+This is an excellent energy efficiency strategy to get ongoing sustained savings and benefits.

 Logistics/trucking company Linfox, with wide commitment across the organisation, achieved very substantial savings with this approach.
 This video shows how they did it: